 - Age, disability, race, color, religion, sex, or national origin.
 (See Chapter 2 for additional information about fair housing and equal opportunity requirements.) - Where a family lives prior to admission to the program - Where the family will live with assistance under the program.
 Although eligibility is not affected by where the family will live, there may be restrictions on the family's ability to move outside the PHA's jurisdiction under portability.
-(See Chapter 10.) - Whether members of the family are unwed parents, recipients of public assistance, or children born out of wedlock - Whether the family includes children - Whether a family decides to participate in a family self-sufficiency program - Whether or not a qualified applicant is or has been a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking if the applicant is otherwise qualified for assistance (See section 3-III.G.)
+(See Chapter 10.) - Whether members of the family are unwed parents, recipients of public assistance, or children born out of wedlock - Whether the family includes children - Whether a family decides to participate in a family self-sufficiency program - Whether or not a qualified applicant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking if the applicant is otherwise qualified for assistance (See section 3-III.G.)

 3-III.B.
-MANDATORY DENIAL OF ASSISTANCE [24 CFR 982.553(a) and 24 CFR 982.552(b)(6)]
+MANDATORY DENIAL OF ASSISTANCE [24 CFR 982.553(a)]